 When you're starting a diabetes journal, you need to record two main categories of information: food and glucose levels.
 To get started, choose your medium for recording the information: notebook, computer—you may even want to download an app that’s designed to help keep track of diabetic information.

 Whatever you choose, make sure it’s something that’s easy for you to update all day long.
 You don’t want to wait until the end of the day to input your entries, as it will become more of a burden and certain facts and figures may be forgotten.
 Also, since you need to quickly compare your food and glucose entries, keeping track of both in one central journal is probably your best (and most convenient) bet.

 While you will have to keep track of your glucose levels all day, it’s best to discuss with your doctor when he or she wants you to test your blood; the best testing method for you to use; and what your target level should be.
 For the purpose of this blog post, we’re only going to focus on the right way to keep track of your daily food intake.

-Here are some basic rules for keeping a proper diabetic food journal:
+Basic rules for keeping a proper diabetic food journal:

 - Every time you eat, stop and record your meal or snack immediately

 - Record exactly what you ate: write down what kind of food you had, as well as an approximate serving size.
 If you have a hard time estimating your intake, you may find it helpful to measure out your food before you eat.
 Just remember—any add-ons to your meal (i.e. ketchup, butter, etc.) should also be noted in the entry.

 - Feelings have a place in your journal, too.
 Were you happy after your meal?
 Anxious?
 Guilty?
 Recording your emotional reactions before and after meals can help you determine whether you’re an emotional eater.
 Plus, emotions like stress can directly affect your blood sugar levels, so it’s a good idea to keep track of your feelings throughout the day, especially around meal times.